redecentralize/alternative-internet/README.md

 * [Webmentions](http://indiewebcamp.com/webmention) are an interesting method of notify another site that a *comment* /post on your own site is written in response to a post on their site.
 The site receiving the webmention notification can then verify the request and gather the message adding into a conversation flow in their post.[This project](http://github.com/glennjones/webmentions) is working on a unified API.

-* [Yaap it !](http://yaap.it/) is another client-side encrypted burn-after-reading sharing service.
-It's written in JavaScript and you can install it on you own server: https://github.com/SeyZ/yaapit

 * [Yaler](https://yaler.net/) is a simple, open and scalable relay infrastructure for secure Web and SSH access to embedded systems located behind a firewall, NAT or mobile network router.

-* [Zero Bin](http://0bin.net/) is an open source alternative for pastebin with burn-after-read function & client side encryption.
-Source code is also available on github https://github.com/sametmax/0bin

 * [ZeroTier One](https://www.zerotier.com/) is an open source application that creates huge distributed Ethernet networks.
 It makes use of supernodes, but these run the same code as ordinary nodes and end-to-end encryption protects all unicast traffic.
 Semi-commercial with a freemium model.